taladan/Pegasus/README.md

+#How do I contribute?

+I've been getting this question lately and the answer to that is [here](https://github.com/taladan/Pegasus/wiki).

+#### Info coming soon

 I will be migrating this stuff to the project board as I get time.
 Some of this may not make the cut.

 # Pegasus
-Author: taladan@gmail.com

-last edited: 4/11/2018

-Credits:

 Server Base             - Evennia: http://www.evennia.com/
-RPG System base         - Fate: https://fate-srd.com/
+RPG System base         - Pathfinder:

 Doc Definitions
 ---